ARTICLE I - Name, Purpose and History

 - Keep accurate records of all expenditures.

-- Prepare all Student Advisory Council expenses for the chair's signature.
+- Prepare all SAC expenses for Committee (or Subcommittee) Chair's signature.

 E. The WEBMASTER shall:

-- Hold special meetings to handle affairs for the Council when, in the unanimous determination of the majority of the executive committee, time does not permit a full meeting of the Council.
+- Hold special meetings to handle affairs for the Council when the majority of the Executive Committee determines that time does not permit a full meeting of the Council.

 ARTICLE IV - TERMS OF OFFICE OF COUNCIL MEMBERS

 The Council shall be composed of elected or appointed members of all Divisions of the University for terms described in Article II.
 Incumbent representative shall be allowed to be reelected to the Council.